Indicated a person who lived near an abbey or worked in an abbey, from Middle English abbeye

 Occupational name for one who made leggings, derived from Old French chausse

-Indicated a person who lived near a causeway, from Middle English caucey
+Indicated a person who lived near a causeway, from Old French caucie

 " in Old English.

-Occupational name for one who looked after the master bedroom, from Norman French cambre
+Occupational name for one who looked after the inner rooms of a mansion, from Norman French chambrelain

 Occupational surname meaning "candle seller" or "candle maker" in Middle English, ultimately derived from Old French.